MAAP-Project/titiler/CONTRIBUTING.md

 # Development - Contributing

-For most issues, we recommend opening a PR against the upstream Devseed project.
+For most issues, we recommend opening a PR against the upstream TiTiler project maintained by Development Seed.
 We still pull from the upstream frequently. https://github.com/developmentseed/titiler/issues

 **dev install**